matemagyari/clojure_study/projects/twitter-reader/README.md

 - Make sure that your credentials are not awailable for unauthorized person

 ### Optional task ###
-If the user uses multiple filter keyword provide a statistics which shows how many tweet occured for each and every filter keyword in the predefined windowed interval (let say in 1 minute).
+If the user uses multiple filter keyword provide a statistics which shows how many tweet occured for each and every filter keyword in the predefined windowed interval (let say in the last 1 minute).
 If the user filteres like "poker touranement":
 ```
 poker, 5
 tournament, 2
 ```
+Don't forget it is a moving window as well!!

 ### Potential rating ideas ###
 - Best UX